 Restricted Cash-Restricted cash primarily consists of cash restricted for the purpose of facilitating a Section 1031 Exchange, escrowed tenant improvement funds, real estate taxes, capital improvement funds, insurance premiums, and other amounts required to be escrowed pursuant to loan agreements.
 As of December 31, 2020 and 2019, we had two and six properties sold, respectively, as part of facilitating a Section 1031 Exchange that remained open at the end of the year.
 The net proceeds of these sales held as restricted cash with a qualified intermediary totaled \$10.3 million and \$22.4 million, respectively.
-The \$10.3 million held as restricted cash as of December 31, 2019, we had \$38.1 million of restricted cash associated with asset substitutions related to one of our secured debt facilities to facilitate the sale of one of our shopping centers.
+The \$10.3 million held as restricted cash as of December 31, 2020 has since been released.
+As of December 31, 2019, we had \$38.1 million of restricted cash associated with asset substitutions related to one of our secured debt facilities to facilitate the sale of one of our shopping centers.
 This cash was released in January 2020.